sktomor/OpenDoTT-communities/README.md

 * [Project Code of Conduct](https://github.com/sktomor/OpenDoTT-communities/blob/master/CODE_OF_CONDUCT.md) to encourage respectful and meaningful collaboration
 * Project Maintenance

 Recommended resources (books, articles, journals, reports, etc) will be added to the [resources](https://github.com/sktomor/OpenDoTT-communities/tree/master/resources) section of the repo.
+You may also enjoy our [Zine collection](https://github.com/sktomor/OpenDoTT-communities/tree/master/resources/zines).

 The project is licensed under the MIT License for software/code, and CC-BY 4.0 for non-software content.
 See details [here](https://github.com/sktomor/OpenDoTT-communities/blob/master/LICENSE).